 Consider this money-making option if you want to balance your personal and professional life perfectly.
 You can set up your own business or join a virtual assistant agency and find work through them - but remember that an agency will take a cut of your earnings.

-26. Provide Handyperson Services
+26. Provide handyperson services

 Are you the friend who gets called every time a shelf falls or a cabinet door swings loose?
 Congrats!
 It means you're handy!